-When you speak at a slightly slower pace about what’s happening in the moment, he can hear the separation between words and sounds.
-Enjoy your “conversations” by responding when he makes sounds back at you.
+When you speak at a slightly slower pace about what’s happening in the moment, they can hear the separation between words and sounds.
+Enjoy your “conversations” by responding when they makes sound back at you.

 Here is an example of a “conversation” with your baby:

 - (In the nursery) "I'm going to pick you up now.
 Here you go, up in the air... up, up, now down, down."